 The tasks of the Ad-hoc Gender Balance Committee are:

-3. To disseminate to National Societies and Regional Sections the chapter on Gender Gap in anaesthesiology in the E-book of Professional Wellbeing in Anesthesia.
+3. To disseminate to national societies and regional sections the chapter on the gender gap in anaesthesiology in the E-book of Professional Wellbeing in Anesthesia.

 4. To devise and implement support for women anaesthesiologists to participate in leadership training programmes.

-5. To share this with other similar groups in different societies or regions (for instance, US Women in Anesthesiology; ASA and ESA gender issues Ad-hoc committees or groups).
+5. To share this with other similar groups in different societies or regions (for instance, US Women in anaesthesiology; ASA and ESA gender issues Ad-hoc committees or groups).

 6. To include something to this effect in the constitution: WFSA strives for gender and cultural balance in all Committees and governance positions.